 Home ] Up ]

-In order to oscillate with low feedback, gain has to be quite high.
-This means with low feedback levels the system generally needs the oscillator to be formed in a conventional grounded cathode circuit (highest gain) with the anode and grid resonant on the same operating frequency.
-We might think a grounded-grid amplifier circuit solves these problems, but in fact it does not.
-While the grid is grounded at lower frequencies it is often not effectively grounded at very high frequencies.
-While we might assume the cathode is floating, it can be, often is, and should be effectively grounded at higher frequencies to reduce IM distortion and increase efficiency.
+In order to oscillate with low feedback, stage gain has to be quite high.
+With low feedback levels a system generally needs the oscillator to be formed in a conventional grounded-cathode circuit (highest gain) with the anode and grid resonant on or near the same operating frequency.
+As a general rule the anode has to be resonant slightly higher in frequency than the control grid, so the anode load is inductive.
+This produces a more favorable phase shift.
+We might think a grounded-grid amplifier circuit solves this problem, but it does not.
+While the grid is grounded outside the tube, it is often not grounded at very high frequencies inside the tube.

 The most problematic resonances in a vacuum tube are resonances in the grid circuit.
 This is because, as we probably all know, the grid voltage has the largest influence or control over the amplifying system.
 We can say "the gain is in the grid".